 What Is The Difference Between Juicing And Blending?

-- Juicing with a juicer is the process of extracting juice from fruits and vegetables, with the end result being a pure, smooth product, and usually little to no pulp.
+Juicing is the process of extracting juice from fruits and vegetables – the fastest and simplest method of doing so is by using a juicer.
+The result is a pure, smooth product, and usually little to no pulp.

-- Juicing with a blender is the process of breaking up fruits or vegetables into a pulp and taking it as is without separating the juice from the final product.
+Juicing with a blender is the process of breaking up the whole fruit or vegetable into a pulp and taking it as is – without separating the juice from the final product.

 Is juicing better than blending?
-Well, it all boils down to your preferences.
-In this guide we will cover the pro's and con's of each.
+Well, it all boils down to your preferences and unique health requirements.